DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 This is because:

 - the reasons have rarely been used
-- the reason may relate to safeguarding - as this is a separate category it could cause users to be confused about which to choose
+- the reason may relate to safeguarding, which is a separate category - users could be confused about which to choose

 ### Removing sub-categories from ‘safeguarding’